-Stocks are financial assets that represent partial ownership of a company.
-Historically, investing in the stock market has provided the highest potential for greater returns compared to other asset classes.
-However, as it is an independent market operated by the participants’ actions, it is highly volatile and associated with high levels of risk.
+Stocks are financial assets that represent ownership in a company.
+Historically, investing in the stock market has provided the highest potential for returns compared to other asset classes.
+However, as the market is operated by the participants’ actions, it is highly volatile and associated with high levels of risk.

-Despite carrying the risk of losses, investing in stocks remains one of the most reliable ways to get inflation-beating returns.
-Over the long term, no other asset class provides the same return potential.
-Understanding how the stock market works and the basic factors associated with it is essential to making reliable profits.
+Despite carrying the risk of losses, investing in stocks remains one of the most lucrative ways to achieve inflation-beating returns.
+Understanding how the stock market works and the basic factors associated with it is essential to making profits.

 The stock market or share market is a virtual marketplace where companies sell their equity to investors to collect funds while investors purchase shares to grow their wealth.

-Trades on this market are carried out by stock exchanges, which serve as an interface between the stock market and investors.
+Trades on this market are carried out by stock exchanges, which serve as an interface between the different investors.

 Some of the assets traded in the stock market include shares, bonds, derivatives, ETFs, forex, etc. Investors including both individuals and institutions trade among themselves under an open pricing mechanism that is derived from demand and supply in the market.